nrlab-CRUK/INVAR2/README.md

 The pipeline seeks to detect minimal residual disease signal in patient liquid biopsy data, and outputs a classifcation based on a threshold score established on a cohort of healthy samples.
 A general cohort size should range from around 20+ individual patients.

 More details are available in the links below.
+Test data is available at the EGA accession numbers EGAS00001004447 and EGAS00001005246 with results available in the following publications:

+[1] Wan J, Heider K, Gale D et al. ctDNA monitoring using patient-specific sequencing and integration of variant reads.
+Sci Transl Med.
+2020;12(548). doi:10.1126/scitranslmed.aaz8084

+[2] Heider K, Wan J, Gale D. ctDNA detection by personalised assays in early-stage NSCLC.
+MedRxiv. doi:https://doi.org/10.1101/2021.06.01.21258171

 Contact: Hui.zhao@cruk.cam.ac.uk, emma-jane.ditter@cruk.cam.ac.uk